 Saint Emilion is one of the most popular day trip destinations from Bordeaux.
 It’s a beautiful medieval town, abundant with historical monuments and surrounded by its famous vineyards.
-I receive plenty of messages from tourists wondering about the best way to get from Bordeaux to Saint Emilion.
-So in this short article, I’m going to cover all the ways you can easily get to Saint Emilion and where you can park in case you come with a car.
+In this article, you find all the ways to get from Bordeaux to Saint Emilion as well as parking options (if you come by car).

-How to get to from Bordeaux to Saint Emilion without a car
+How to get from Bordeaux to Saint Emilion without a car

 How to get from Bordeaux to Saint Emilion by train